 Get some really good qualitative discussions in as well with the buyers and users who are most important to your business or product.
 Once you get a handful of market visits within a particular market segment, you have some numbers to share.

 There are many things that can skew your initial sample.
 Maybe you did a half-dozen visits, but they were all in the same city.
-Perhaps you did five market visits, but they were all during the same week as a major international event that impacted what people were focused on.
+Perhaps you did five market visits, but they were all during the same week as a major international event.
 When you reach a point where you want to make an investment, you don’t want to proceed based only on five market visits, especially when you understand how easy it could be to have a bad initial sample.
 To mitigate that risk, you’ll want to do surveys with a larger audience to ensure you’ve accurately identified the trends.